Integra Membership - FAQ

 What are the requirements to be a member?

-• Each firm must have at least 6 professionals (North America only) wherever possible.
-Some market areas have either only smaller firms or the big 4, in which case exceptions are made.
-Member firms generally do not exceed 150 employees, most are about 30 employees.
+• Wherever possible, each firm must have at least 6 professionals.
+Where market areas have either only smaller firms or the big 4, exceptions are made and Integra welcomes firms of all sizes.
+Member firms range between 30 and 150 employees.

 • Each firm must agree to actively participate in the association by attending at least one conference each year and by responding promptly to any requests from other members.